 As breeders of Nigerian Dwarf goats, we’re continually trying to improve the breed.
 So, we were very happy to observe Peach’s first freshening udder and see that she appears to have advanced nicely in those areas we’re trying to improve.

 The photo above and below are of Bramblestone Peach Tea as a first freshener.
 As you can see, she has a beautifully attached and capacious first freshening udder.
 She is also looking long, refined, and correct conformationally!

 The things that I love about Peachy’s dam and grand dam are how long and elegant they are, their very capacious udders, how easily they express milk, and how beautifully they milk out.
 Peach has retained those qualities but also appears to have improved in areas where they were weak.

 The photo above and below are of Peachy’s dam as a first freshener.
 Although they look very similar, Peachy’s front legs are positioned farther back beneath her withers giving her a leveler topline and more brisket.
 Also, her udder is more capacious and she has a stronger rear udder.

 We didn’t own Peachy’s grand dam as a first freshener, so it’s not possible for me to make a direct comparison of what she looked like at that point as opposed to her daughter and grand daughter.
 Although her permanent LA score is excellent (90 EEEV), she also exhibited front legs that were too far forward and weakness in rear udder strength.

-Both she and Sun Tea were big milkers, but their udders were tucked so tightly up under them that it wasn’t apparent.
+Both she and Sun Tea are big milkers, but their udders are tucked so tightly up under them that it isn’t apparent.
 The photo below is of Hot Tea as a third freshener.

 Here are photo’s of Peach, Sun, and Hot Tea as yearlings.
 At this point, Sun shows some refinement in the neck and head, but no improvement in leg placement or topline.
 Peach exhibits better front leg placement, brisket, topline, head and neck refinement.